adityaramesh/lantern/README.md

 - [Predefined command-line options](lantern/options.lua) to make it easy to start and resume experiments.
-- [A checkpointer](lantern/checkpointer.lua) that maintains the states of a list of specified objects on the disk.
+- [A checkpointer](lantern/checkpointer.lua) that maintains the states of the objects in a specified list on the disk.
 - [A base class for models](lantern/model_base.lua) that automatically frees unnecessary storage and transfers parameters to the CPU when the model is written to disk.
 - [A JSON logger](lantern/json_logger.lua) to allow for easy monitoring and analysis of data from